A great way to healthy dog food – just add Roo jerky !

 Roast beef, which is one of the staples of my dogs currently costs about $10 per kilo.
 My dog is on a raw diet, and at 20 Kg he needs about 500g of wet food equivalent (meat and offal) per day.
 Even though offal is slightly more expensive sometimes, that works out at about $5 per day – a little over the cost of a cup of coffee.

 While I know my dog is much more balanced on a natural raw meat diet I supplement it with about 20% pellets from Hills.
 I do this for his intestinal health, 20% x 11% = 2.2% fibre.
 I recently changed the specific product so that a major fibre source was beet pulp (that is grown mostly in America and is a preferred fibre source).
 I chose his pellets to have as high fibre as I can get without prescription, and it cost me about $80 per 7 Kg bag of mostly grain. if I was to feed my dog on a dry pellet diet he would need about 220g so the cost would be about $2.50.

-Many people don’t do a raw meat diet as they haven’t read up on the nutrition science behind feeding a carnivore meat, or its much more convenient to buy a 20 Kg bag of grain and be done with it for a few months.
+Many people don’t do a raw meat diet as they haven’t read up on the nutrition science behind feeding carnivore meat, or it’s much more convenient to buy a 20 Kg bag of grain and be done with it for a few months.

-I know that there are infinitely more nutritional benefits from the diet I have my dog on, and dont care that it costs me an extra $2.50 per day.
+I know that there are infinitely more nutritional benefits from the diet I have my dog on, and don’t care what it costs me an extra $2.50 per day.
 What will you do with your $2.50 ??

 I also feed my dog kangaroo jerky and roo tendons at night, sometimes tuna jerky or shark cartilage.
 I choose the 100% animal products but many people see great value in the blackdog 80% meat dog treat range too (that we sell on this site).